A blood-based triage tool to support colorectal cancer assessment in symptomatic patients.

 - Analyse: Samples processed in a NATA-accredited laboratory

-- Review: Results returned promptly to support timely clinical decisions
+- Review: Results returned promptly to the referring clinician to support timely clinical decisions

 INTERPRETING RESULTS & CLINICAL ACTION